kensanata/just-halberds/Just-Halberds.md

 When you roll your dice, add one for every profession, skill and special ability that applies.
 If you're Fo Pi, the fist-fighting fire-mage shooting fireballs from your palms (profession: fire-mage;
-skill: fist-fighting; special ability: fireball) then you might get add one for being a fire-mage and one for shooting fireball in a fight.
+skill: fist-fighting; special ability: fireball) then you might get to add one for being a fire-mage and one for shooting fireball in a fight.